redux-form/redux-form/docs/api/Field.md

 #### `input.value: any`

 > The value of this form field.
 It will be a boolean for checkboxes, and a string for all other input types.
-If there is no value in the Redux state for this field, it will default to the `defaultValue` prop given to `Field`.
-If no such `defaultValue` is specified, it will be `''`.
+If there is no value in the Redux state for this field, it will default to `''`.
 This is to ensure that the input is [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components).
+If you require that the value be of another type (e.g. `Date` or `Number`), you _must_ provide `initialValues` to your form with the desired type of this field.

 ### Meta Props